burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 ## ~~Knight Peppino Crash~~

-This was caused by missing parenthesis in scr_player_knightpepslopes.
+This was caused by missing parenthesis in ```scr_player_knightpepslopes```.
 I realized this when looking at an Eggplant Decomp by loypoll (same guy that made the noise update decomp used in this project), and saw the missing parenthesis.
 This was probably caused by an oversight within the noise update decomp itself, so I would probably be notifying loypoll about this issue so he can fix it in his decomp.
 > The problematic code line is Line 77 (```image_index = [ ]```)

 Example of UNpatched code